-The “Dust Bowl” brought to the nation’s attention the need to conserve soil and other natural resources.
+The Dust Bowl brought to the nation’s attention the need to conserve soil and other natural resources.
 The National Industrial Recovery Act was passed in June 1933, and including funds to fight soil erosion.
-April 27, 1935, President Franklin D Roosevelt addressed the ‘National Menace’ of soil erosion by championing the passage of the Soil Conservation Act; which established the Soil Conservation Service (SCS) within the United States Department of Agriculture (USDA).
-In February 1937 President Roosevelt promoted legislation to be implemented at the state level stating the need “to supplement the federal programs and safeguard their results, state legislation is needed”.
-In response, The Oregon Legislature passed (August 5, 1939) a Soil Conservation District Law, charged with directing programs to protect local renewable natural resources.
-A Soil Conservation committee was created and Soil Districts began, forming partnerships that still exist today.
+April 27, 1935, President Franklin D. Roosevelt addressed the “National Menace” of soil erosion by championing the passage of the Soil Conservation Act, which established the Soil Conservation Service within the United States Department of Agriculture.
+In February 1937, President Roosevelt promoted legislation to be implemented at the state level, saying: “To supplement the federal programs and safeguard their results, state legislation is needed.”
+In response, The Oregon Legislature passed a Soil Conservation District Law on August 5, 1939, charged with directing programs to protect local renewable natural resources.
+A Soil Conservation committee was created, and Soil Conservation Districts began, forming partnerships that still exist today.

-- The first ever Soil Conversation District was formed by the Brown Creek watershed in North Carolina on August 4, 1937
+- The first ever Soil Conversation District (SCD) was formed by the Brown Creek watershed in North Carolina on August 4, 1937

 - The first Soil Conservation District in Oregon became official February 10, 1940 (South Tillamook County)

-- December 22, 1954 Upper Willamette SCD formed
+- December 22, 1954 Upper Willamette SCD formed from West Central SCD

 - August 30, 1956 North Lane SCD then formed